itpp-labs/odoo-development/docs/ide/PyCharm.rst

 Remote access with pgAdmin to Odoo postgre database on Ubuntu
 -----------------------------------------------------------------------------------------------
+**This is for PgAdmin integration, but same method working with PyCharm.**

 STEP #1 – get pgAdmin
 Install pgAdmin from pgadmin.org